What is Meteorology?

 You can divide meteorology in different ways.
 But here’s how we see the branches of meteorology.

-The main focus of meteorology is the study of the chemistry and physics for weather/climate.
-For long term weather patterns, climatology studies the past and how climate change will affect the future.
+The main focus of meteorology is the study of chemistry and physics for weather/climate.
+For long-term weather patterns, climatology studies the past and how climate change will affect the future.

 If you specifically want to study past weather patterns, paleoclimatology examines how prehistoric climates have changed in a geologic time scale.
 Paleotempestology is specific to tropical cyclones.

 Meanwhile, barometry studies atmospheric pressure is measured and how it relates to weather and climate.
 Topoclimatology focuses on topographic relief and how it influences local climate in the lower air layer.

 - CLIMATOLOGY – How climate (long-term weather patterns) has varied in the past and how climate change will affect the future.